 Student employment variables are difficult to estimate because many students do not report their employment status or because colleges generally do not collect this kind of information.
-Employment variables include the following: 1) the percentage of students who are employed while attending the college and 2) the percentage of earnings that working students receive relative to the earnings they would have received had they not chosen to attend the college.
-Both employment variables affect the investment analysis results from the student perspective.
+Employment variables include the following: 1) the percentage of students who are employed while attending the college and 2) the percentage of earnings that working students receive relative to the

 Students incur substantial expense by attending MHCC because of the time they spend not gainfully employed.
 Some of that cost is recaptured if students remain partially (or fully) employed while attending.
-It is estimated that 75% of students are employed.
-This variable is tested in the sensitivity analysis by changing it first to 100% and then to 0%.
+It is estimated that 67% of students are employed.42 This variable is tested in the sensitivity analysis by changing it first to 100% and then to 0%.